-Endearingly, mud is clearly not a problem here – walkers, cyclists and dogs are made very welcome at this traditional whitewashed inn.
-There are 20 rooms, all with TVs, free wifi and en suite bathrooms, and a large garden, all set in a quiet location in the Eskdale Valley.
-A cosy bar has local ales and an open fire, and big breakfasts are included in the room rate.
+Mud doesn’t both the hosts here: hikers, cyclists and their dogs are all made very welcome at this traditional, whitewashed inn.
+It has 20 rooms, all with TVs, free wi-fi and en-suite bathrooms, plus a large garden, all set in a quiet location in the Eskdale Valley.
+A cosy bar has local ales and an open fire to offer, and big slap-up breakfasts are included in the room rate.

 Days Inn Kendal

-Just off the M6, this is a bargain pitstop a short drive from countless Lake District attractions and just ten miles from the edge of the National Park.
-Rates start at around £40, parking and wifi are free, and family rooms are available.
-All bedrooms have flatscreen TVs, tea- and coffee-making facilities and en suite bathrooms (with bath and shower).
-Dogs are welcome for a one-off £10 fee, and the location – next to Killington Lake – means it’s easy to exercise them.
+This bargain pitstop is just off the M6, a short drive from many Lake District attractions, and little more than ten miles from the edge of the National Park.
+Rates are highly competitive, while parking and wi-fi are free.
+Family rooms are available.
+All rooms have flatscreen TVs, tea and coffee-making facilities and en-suite bathrooms (with bath and shower).
+Dogs are welcome for a one-off £10 fee, and the location, just beside to Killington Lake, means it’s easy to send them out for a stroll.

 Ennerdale Country House Hotel

-Bargain hunters with a thing for quirky hotels will be in heaven here.
-On the western edge of the Lake District National Park, the Ennerdale is an old fashioned hotel in five acres of garden.
-The 30 en suite bedrooms include several family rooms, and one has a four-poster.
-There’s a bar and a formal restaurant, parking and wifi are free, and dogs are welcome too.
+If you like quirky, offbeat hotels – but a bargain with them – then you’ll love this spot on the western edge of the Lake District National Park.
+The Ennerdale is an old-fashioned hotel in five acres of land.
+It has 30 en-suite bedrooms, including a fair few family rooms, and one with a four-poster.
+There’s a bar and a formal restaurant, parking and wi-fi are free.
+Dogs are welcome too.

 Fisher-Gill Camping Barn